 Answering these questions will help you fine-tune your baby’s schedule to fit his or her needs better.
 Every baby has unique sleep needs.
 While some babies take longer naps and sleep less at night, some babies sleep more at night and less during the day.
 It’s important to help your baby find the right balance.

-- Create a Bedtime Routine
+3. Create a Bedtime Routine

-Turn off the lights
+- Turn off the lights

-Rock or Cuddle for a few minutes
+- Rock or cuddle for a few minutes

-Lay down for sleep
+- Lay down for sleep

-- Bring on the Playtime
+4. Bring on the Playtime

+The second most disruptive sleep association in the first year is the eight-month sleep regression.
+This sleep regression lasts three to six weeks on average and can start anytime in the eighth, ninth, or 10th month.
+For most babies, this happens when they start learning to sit up, stand up, pull up and become more mobile.
+Their minds are very busy and it’s a very exciting time – for both you and them!
 Give your baby ample playtime during the day to explore and practice their new abilities.
-This way, they are less likely to do it in their bed when they should be sleeping!
-But, do expect them to want time to practice in bed as well.
+This way, they are less likely to do it in their bed when they should be sleeping.
+Do expect them to want time to practice in bed as well, however.
 Everything is new and novel, so plan sleep times accordingly.
-If it’s taking your baby 10-20 minutes longer to fall asleep, for example, put them down a bit earlier for their next sleep time so they have time to play and then fall asleep “on time.”
+If it’s taking your baby 10-20 minutes longer to fall asleep for example, put them down a bit earlier for their next sleep time so they have time to play and then fall asleep “on time.”

-- Put Your Baby Down Awake
+5. Put Your Baby Down Awake

 As they master going to sleep from a very drowsy state, they may be able to learn to go to sleep from a more and more awake state.
 This will help them get through all the sleep regressions with more ease.
 If your baby had colic, you may be a bit more apprehensive about putting them down awake because some babies will fuss or cry when you do that.
 Take heart that you can go as slow or as fast as feels comfortable to you.
 Gradually reduce how much “work” you do to put your baby to sleep and he or she will begin to adapt.

-Nicole Johnson is a married mother of two wonderful boys and founder, and lead sleep consultant, of The Baby Sleep Site.
-When her eldest son was born, he had a lot of sleep problems – he would wake every one or two hours, all night long!
-She got busy and thoroughly researched literature and scientific reports until she became an expert in sleep methods, scheduling routines, baby developmental needs, and more.
-She overcame her son’s sleeping issues in a way that matched her own parenting style, and knew it was her mission to help other tired parents “find their child’s sleep”.
-If you have your own sleep issues, Nicole and her team at The Baby Sleep Site® can help!
-Download the popular free guide, 5 Ways To Help Your Child Sleep Through The Night
+Nicole Johnson is a married mother of two wonderful boys and founder and lead sleep consultant, of The Baby Sleep Site.
+When her eldest son was born, he had a lot of sleep problems – he would wake every one or two hours, all night long.
+She got busy and thoroughly researched literature and scientific reports until she became an expert in sleep methods, scheduling routines, baby developmental needs and more.
+She overcame her son’s sleeping issues in a way that matched her own parenting style and knew it was her mission to help other tired parents “find their child’s sleep”.